 Gnosis is a customizable spaced repetition system designed to enhance memory retention through active recall.
-It allows users to set specific review intervals for note decks & tags, creating an optimal learning environment tailored to each specific topic.
+It allows users to set specific review intervals for note decks & tags, creating an optimal learning environment tailored to each specific topic/subject.

-This manual is written for Gnosis version 0.4.0, released on 2024-08-7.
+This manual is written for Gnosis version 0.5.0, released on 2025-06-17.

 - Git repositories:

-1 Introduction
+Introduction

 Gnosis (γνῶσις) is a spaced repetition system that enhances memory retention through active recall.
 It employs a Q&A format, where each note consists of a question, answer, and explanation.
 Notes are reviewed at optimally spaced intervals based on the user’s success or failure to recall the answer.
 Key benefits arise from writing out answers when reviewing notes, fostering deeper understanding and improved memory retention.

 Gnosis algorithm is highly adjustable, allowing users to set specific values not just for note decks but for tags as well.
 Gnosis’ adjustability allows users to fine-tune settings not only for entire note collections but also for specific tagged topics, thereby creating a personalized learning environment for each topic.
-Read more on 5
+Read more on 6

-2 Adding notes
+Adding notes

 Creating notes for gnosis can be done interactively with: